pavanbhat/Store_IntrusionDetectionSystem/README.md

 # Online Shopping Portal - Intrusion Detection System (IDS)

 Intrusion Detection System (IDS) is a Full Stack Web Application for monitoring a network for malicious activity or policy violations.
-Our team used the IDS on an online shopping portal to simulate the malicious activities being queried onto the database using different actions performed on the portal.
+Our team used the IDS on an online shopping portal to simulate the malicious activities being queried onto the database using different actions performed on the portal. <a href="https://goo.gl/E3HEaF">Check out the documentation for further details!</a>

 <ul> <em>Actions such as</em>
   <li> Adding/Fetching a product on a shopping cart  - <strong>SELECT</strong> operation on the database </li>